London (24 March).

-Valuing land and property for compulsory purchase compensation is a step into a hypothetical world – where land is taken, where some land is taken and no land taken, with its own language and terms - severance and injurious affection - with potential for ransom, and planning assumptions; and its own set of case law dictating what valuers are to do.
-Valuers are increasingly expected to get their valuation right first time.
-This is a thorough review of the valuation best practice and the underlying methodologies in respect of compulsory purchase and its compensation.
+Valuing land and property for compulsory purchase compensation is a step into a hypothetical world: where land is taken, where some land is taken, and no land taken.
+It has own language and terms: severance and injurious affection - with potential for ransom, and planning assumptions.
+Its own set of case law, dictating what valuers are to do.
+Plus, increasing expectations on valuers to get their valuation right first time.
+This programme provides a thorough review of the valuation best practice and the underlying methodologies in respect of compulsory purchase and its compensation.

 Warrington (2 April), Solihull (29 April), London (19 May).